Michigan Digital Assets Estate Planning Guide

 - Social media profiles and messaging records

 Some assets have dollar value.
 Others matter because family members need access, closure, or preservation.
+Under the Michigan definitions above, most of these are records held by a digital custodian, so access runs through the custodian rather than through possession of a device.

 Who May Need Access